S2K7x/snortinator/README.md

 ## Author ✍️

-Developed by [Your Name](https://github.com/S2K7x) with ❤️ for the cybersecurity community.
+Developed by [S2K7x](https://github.com/S2K7x) with ❤️ for the cybersecurity community.

 ---